The servicing of E-cars is very inexpensive.

 They have already doubled in the last 20 years.
 Care of the environment is not very high on this government's agenda.

 A small solar-panel on the roof of the Leaf helps when traveling or parked in the sun.
-There are very few public charging-stations, so it remains an "around the block" car, but that is rapidly changing worldwide, but not yet in SA.
+There are very few public charging-stations, so it remains an "around the block" car but that is rapidly changing worldwide; not yet in SA.

 One of the big features of the Leaf is safety; it is a solid-vehicle with incredible acceleration for passing.
 It is by far the nicest car to drive that I have ever owned.

-Unfortunately not many of you reading this are likely to own a BEV in the foreseeable future, but start planning on it.
+Unfortunately not many of you reading this in South Africa are likely to own a BEV in the foreseeable future but start planning on it.
 The government will eventually change its contrary attitude and I’ve seen other second-hand Leafs for sale.

 The low cost of servicing of E-cars is one of the great savings, particularly if you can also charge it from a solar generator; do you have surplus power in the middle of the day?